cwha0212/LIGO./README.md

 ## RTK solution

 Please follow the *Differential GNSS* section shown in [ublox driver](https://github.com/Joanna-HE/ublox_driver) to get the differential GNSS solution online or offline.
-The self-collected datasets get the online RTK solution which are saved in the topic '/ublox_driver/receiver_pvt', the value of the flag bit as 2 indicates the fix RTK solution.
+The self-collected datasets get the online RTK solution which are saved in the topic '/ublox_driver/receiver_pvt', the value of the 'carr_soln' as 1 and 'diff_soln' as 2 indicates the fix RTK solution.

 # Build